Morgantown

 Information needed.

-Same as the last, but with an added phone number and as a quart.
+Same as bottle to the left, but with an added phone number and quart-sized.

 Bonner Dairy Co.